seanywang0408/Crawling-CV-Conference-Papers/README.md

 ## News

+- ***2021-6-22*** Support continuation of downloading from where the program encounters interruption. (prevent re-downloading from scratch)

 - ***2021-6-21*** Support ***CVPR-2021***

 Download all ***CVPR-2021*** papers in one click.
 Just set the local download directory in [download_cvpr2021.py](./download_cvpr2021.py) and run it!
 Don't forget to have your chrome driver ready (i.e., corresponding version to your Chrome browser)